duderstadt-lab/mars-docs/examples/index.md

 More example scripts can be found in the git [repository](https://github.com/duderstadt-lab/mars-tutorials).
+Please visit the [Mars Java docs](https://duderstadt-lab.github.io/mars-core/javadoc/) for more information about all classes and individual commands.